 Saw Palmetto and the Joys of Aging

 It's estimated that by age 50, half of all men may have a condition known as BPH or benign prostatic hyperplasia.
 That's a condition where it can become more difficult to urinate.
 The number of times you feel compelled to go can increase.
-The urge to go at night can actually interrupt sleep patterns and contribute to insomnia.
+The urge to go at night can interrupt sleep patterns and contribute to insomnia.

 By age 80 the number of men affected may be as high as 75%.
 With such a huge market, supplement companies have decided to position saw palmetto as a miracle cure.

 Taken from the fruit of the saw palmetto plant, saw palmetto supplements are marketed as a way to treat BPH, prostate infections and prostate cancer.
 Bottles of the supplement claim it can be effective against asthma, chronic bronchitis, colds, coughs and chronic pelvic pain syndrome.
-Online forums claim it can reduce baldness, reduce complications prior to surgery, increase urine flow (as a diuretic), relieve migraines, as a relaxant (sedative), to reduce the pain of sore throats and as an aphrodisiac.
+Online forums claim it can reduce baldness, reduce complications before surgery, increase urine flow (as a diuretic), relieve migraines, as a relaxant (sedative), to reduce the pain of sore throats and as an aphrodisiac.

 The reason it's so confusing is because smaller studies seemed to show modest benefits, for some problems.
 It's those small studies that have been heavily promoted by the supplement manufacturers.
 But as the studies have scaled up, the benefits that saw palmetto offered turned out to be no more than a placebo.
 There are no large scale studies that show saw palmetto to help with BPH.